 Each year you will be given a statement of your estimated benefits at retirement, which you should read together with this booklet.
 These are important documents, which aim to explain the Scheme to you as easily as possible, however, if you have any questions, you can ask the Trustees.

 The way the Scheme operates is governed by a Trust Deed and Rules.
-Whilst every effort has been made to ensure this booklet is accurate and kept up to date, it will always be overruled by the Trust Deed and Rules and the law.
+Whilst every effort has been made to ensure the website is accurate and kept up to date, it will always be overruled by the Trust Deed and Rules and the law.
 You may inspect the Trust Deed and Rules at any time on request, subject to reasonable notice.

 If you have any queries regarding the Scheme or your individual entitlement, then you can contact the Trustees as follows:

-C/o Mrs J Robertson, Payroll Manager, Finance Department, Durham University, Hawthorn Wing, Mountjoy Centre, Durham, DH1 3UP
+C/o Mrs J Robertson, Payroll Manager, Finance Department, Durham University, Hawthorn Wing, Mountjoy Centre, Durham, DH1 3LE

 Tel: 0191 334 6922